rhyan00/SC1015_B125_Group-7-Mini-Project/README.md

 - There will be spikes of energy consumption during the holidays, which can be taken into consideration for energy generating companies

 ## Learning Points From Mini Project
-- Normalisation of data for LSTM model,
+- Normalisation of data for LSTM model as the model is sensitive to large data
-- Different variation of LSTM model (vanilla and stacked)
+- Different variation of LSTM model, namely vanilla and stacked
 - Predicting method using sequential data vs cross-sectional data
 - Both LSTM and XGBoost are flexible, able to be implemented with either of the aforementioned predicitng method
 - Random Forest is not suited for time series problems